Dr.Colleen NealePractice Owner

 Dr. Neale grew up in St. Peters, MO, and decided to pursue veterinary medicine late in high school.
 While working on her undergraduate degree in Animal Science, she developed an interest in swine medicine and husbandry after working on a couple swine farms.
 She also has a passion for small animal medicine.
 She graduated from the University of Missouri with her Doctor of Veterinary Medicine degree in 2012.
-Dr. Neale resides in Mexico with her husband, daughter Maggie, yellow lab Resa, and two cats Olaf and Crow.
+Dr. Neale resides in Mexico with her husband, two children Maggie and Jameson, yellow lab Resa, and two cats Olaf and Crow.

 Adam grew up here in Mexico, MO.
 He graduated from Lindenwood University with a degree in Human Resource Management.
 After working for 8 years for Joe Machens Ford in Columbia, MO he decided to return to Mexico to help grow the veterinary practice.
-He is enjoying getting to spend more time with his wife, Colleen and daughter Maggie.
+He is enjoying getting to spend more time with his wife, Colleen and their two children, Maggie and Jameson.
 In his free time Adam loves to hunt, fish and be outdoors in general.

 Dr. Calhoun grew up in Mexico, Missouri, on a sheep and pig farm just north of town.
 She was very active in 4-H and FFA showing livestock, which ultimately lead to her interest in veterinary medicine.
 After graduating Mexico High School, she went to the University of Missouri- Columbia to study Animal Science.
 She received her BS in Animal Science in 2011 and her Doctor of Veterinary Medicine in 2014.
 Dr. Calhoun lives with her husband, Jon and their son, Jesse.
 Dr. Calhoun has two dogs, Ranger and Tonks.